ripienaar/free-for-dev/README.md

    * [ide.cs50.io](https://ide.cs50.io/) - A free IDE powered by AWS Cloud9 by Harvard University.
    * [codepen.io](https://codepen.io/) — CodePen is a playground for the front end side of the web.
    * [codesandbox.io](https://codesandbox.io/) — Online Playground for React, Vue, Angular, Preact and more.
+   * [Components.studio](https://webcomponents.dev/) - Code components in isolation, visualize them in stories, test them and publish them on npm.
    * [Eclipse Che](https://www.eclipse.org/che/) - Web based and Kubernetes-Native IDE for Developer Teams with multi-language support.
 Open Source and community driven.
 A online instance hosted by Red Hat is available at [workspaces.openshift.com](https://workspaces.openshift.com/).
    * [fakejson.com](https://fakejson.com/) — FakeJSON helps you quickly generate fake data using its API.
 Make an API request describing what you want and how you want it.
 The API returns it all in JSON.
 Speed up the go to market process for ideas and fake it till you make it.
    * [gitpod.io](https://www.gitpod.io) — Instant, ready-to-code dev environments for GitHub projects.
 Free for open source.